ITensor/website/docs/julia/install/main.md

 Julia code, such as Jupyter notebooks.
 If you encounter a mode of running ITensor that doesn't work, please contact us by emailing <i>support -at- itensor.org</i>.

+### Why Are There Pauses?

+You may often notice that your Julia code will run very quickly through one section, then take a long time to run a certain function.
+For example, while running an ITensor DMRG calculation, the first sweep is often reported as taking 10 or more seconds while the second and third sweeps take only a second.
+The reason for this is that Julia is a _just in time (JIT) compiled_ language.
+So instead of compiling at the beginning like a C++ code, the compilation happens at the very last minute when you call a function for the first time.
+As of Julia version 1.4, the JIT time for Julia can be quite long, but it is expected to get much better with future releases of Julia.
+Also we are working on various precompilation strategies with ITensors.jl to make it so that more code only has to be compiled once, until you upgrade ITensors.jl again.

 <a name="cluster"></a>
 ## Installing Julia on a Cluster